 In poker, a Tell is a small, but noticeable change in behavior or mannerisms that communicate to the other players in a loud and clear voice that the hand you are holding is different.
 The hand may be great or it may be horrible, but having a Tell lets the other players read you, and that can be the kiss of death for a card player.
 For the small business start-up, not knowing your business’ Tells can be just as fatal.

 Most small business start-ups begin life as one-man-bands, a fact you do not want to emphasize when trying to build sales.
 When dealing potential clients, you need to present the professional image of a company that is capable of meeting the customer’s needs.
 Sending the wrong message can be the difference between making the rent and becoming just another small business failure for the Bureau of Labor Statistics to track.
-Start ups have a long haul ahead of them, and need to try just about any trick in the book to get a leg up, and that often includes tactics such as seeking to buy Facebook likes and followers.

 Every company today has a website.
 Since money is usually tight at first, and since you won’t have the resources to have a full-blown website developed, consider using WordPress to create your website.
 WordPress is a popular, open-source, piece of blogging software that is used by such companies as Xerox, CNN, Yahoo, and even the Wall Street Journal.